py-why/causaltune/README.md

 ```

 ## Quick Start
-The autocausality package can be used like a scikit-style estimator:
+The CausalTune package can be used like a scikit-style estimator:

 ```Python
 from auto_causality import AutoCausality